Property in: LONDON

 Christina Steakhouse

-The Dagenham Sunday Market on River Road, with its 600 stalls, is a magnet for bargain hunters from across London and Essex.
+On Sundays, the Dagenham Sunday Market on River Road opens with over 600 stalls, drawing bargain hunters from all over East London and Essex.

 Open Spaces